joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # DECENTRALIZED DIGITAL IDENTITY.
 DIDs: Planetary Citizens

-Planet Earth Identity Wallets —> Global Digital Passports (Stored on IPFS)
+DIGITAL ID on INTERNET = Planet Earth passports for EVERYONE.

-# What I built?
+# what I built?

-1- a New Blockchain on Polygon for a Global Planet Earth Digital Jurisdiction
+1- new Blockchain on Polygon for a Global Planet Earth Digital Jurisdiction.
+INTERNET

-2- a worldwide institutionalized Wallet ID
+2- worldwide institutionalized Wallet IDs (for people, nations, companies)

-3- a Web Browser extension of the wallet and Mobile for people to interact on the new Blockchain Global Digital Jurisdiction of Planet Earth = E-NET = The next generation of internet.
+3- web Browser extension of the wallet and mobile for people to interact on the new Blockchain Global Digital Jurisdiction of Planet Earth = E-NET = The next generation of internet.

 # Introduction:

 Ethereum (Metamask)

-Planet Earth (Bitcoin-Nostr)
+Bitcoin + Internet Bank (Nostr)

-We need to institutionalize a digital ID. for people, nations and companies to interact in the Planet Earth Digital Jurisdiction
+We need to institutionalize digital IDs. for people, nations and companies to interact on the INTERNET. (global digital jurisdiction)